15. Secrets and Lies.

 “Heart failure would be a blessing.
 Of all the ways to die, I imagine digested to death would be among the worst.
 Where are they?”

 Sly rotates.
-Behind him sits an enormous birdcage.
-He’d noted it on the previous evening but had paid no mind to it, he’d had other concerns.
+Behind him sits an enormous, elaborate birdcage.
+He’d noted it the previous evening but, no bird within, had paid it no mind.

 “No, this was Papa.
 In addition to dogs, he kept birds, many varieties, that owned the Conservatory.
-The racket, and the droppings – he insisted on allowing them to fly free at will – made the space unusable for anyone else.
+The racket, and the droppings – he insisted on allowing them to fly free – made the space unusable for anyone else.
 When he was on his deathbed Mama ran down, took a broom, and swatted them out the door.
-She would have taken an axe to this lovely piece but for I threw a fit, ordered it moved to my apartment.”
+She would have taken an axe to this lovely piece but for I threw a fit, demanded it be moved to my apartment.”

 The birdcage is no run-of-the-mill enclosure.
 Five feet wide and six feet tall, it is a wonder of miniature architecture, the front a painted wooden facade of open arched columns, and a working double door overlooking a grand stair.
 There is a thin front yard dotted with faux greenery, in front of a base painted to look like a brick foundation.
 It sits on a table built to hold it.